mdnajimahmed/QuizBuilderApp/api.md

     - The Quiz should exist in the system by the id, returns 404 otherwise.
     - The quiz must be created by the requester.

+# User management
+The system uses AWS Cognito for IAM.
+Quiz server is configured as OAuthResource Server to have better SOC.
+- GET /sign-up
+  - Redirects user to web sign up page.
+- GET /welcome
+  - Shows confirmation message to the user after successful sign up.